Synphonyte/leptos-struct-table/README.md

 - **`impl_vec_data_provider`** - If given, then [`TableDataProvider`] is automatically implemented for `Vec<ThisStruct>` to allow for easy local data use.
 See the [simple example](https://github.com/synphonyte/leptos-struct-table/blob/master/examples/simple/src/main.rs) for more information.
 - **`row_type`** - Specifies the type of the rows in the table.
 Defaults to the struct that this is applied to.
 See the [custom_type example](https://github.com/synphonyte/leptos-struct-table/blob/master/examples/custom_type/src/main.rs) for more information.
+- **`column_index_type`** - A type by which the columns are indexed, "usize" is the default. "enum" will generate an enum with the row-struct's field names as variants.
+See the [column_index_type example](https://github.com/synphonyte/leptos-struct-table/blob/master/examples/column_index_type/src/main.rs) for more information.

 - **`i18n`** - Allows to specify the i18n scope for all fields of the struct as well as the `i18n` module path which defaults to `crate::i18n`.
 See [I18n](#i18n) for more information.

 ### Field attributes